unknown0perator/ETHTiled/README.md

 	<img src="img/3.png" width="317" height="289"/>
 </p>

-**Tilesets can also be treated as a group of different entities : ** This can be accomplished by removing the **.ent** extension from the **tileset name**, requiring each tile to have an additional property : 'n'
+Tilesets can also be treated as a group of different entities :
+This can be accomplished by removing the .ent extension from the tileset name, requiring each tile to have an additional property : 'n'
 > NOTE : The entity name string prop ('n') value must end with the .ent extension

 #### Export Tiled Map as .json